Home - Resources

 Access to publications

 Anyone with an Internet connection can read the complete text of more than 4,000 National Academies Press (NAP) reports free.
-Portable Document Format (PDF) versions of the reports can be downloaded or printed free by users in over 140 developing countries.
-Find out if you are eligible for free PDFs.
-In developed countries, some PDF reports are also available for free, while others are available for purchase.
-Many reports on transportation issues are available free online to users in any nation.
+Portable Document Format (PDF) versions of the reports can also be downloaded or printed free.
+If you are interested in purchasing a book, check out the international ordering page.

 Instructors considering adoption of a National Academies Press book for classroom use may request an Examination Copy for $5.00 to cover shipping and handling.
 Those who have already ordered books for classroom use may request a complimentary Desk Copy.